 It is important to note here that Windows Azure web sites accepts both CNAME and A records, however you must use an A record to enable proper domain mapping.
 A CNAME cannot be forwarded to another CNAME, which is what Windows Azure created for you with YOUR_DOMAIN.azurewebsites.net.

 Using the IP address from the previous step, return to your DNS manager and setup the A record to point to that IP.

 Install and setup the plugin

 After installing and activating the plugin, visit Settings > Domain Mapping to configure the plugin.
 In the first textbox, Server IP Address, input the IP Address you used to setup the A record for the domain.
-Set any Domain Options you desire ( Defaults are often fine ) and click save.
+Set any Domain Options you desire (the defaults are often fine) and click Save.

 Map the domain